basiliscos/cpp-rotor/docs/Introduction.md

 as well as the address of the supervisor can be used... even address of different supervisor can be used.

+Please note, that sinse `v0.09` there is a new way of subscribing an actor to
+messages: now it is done via `starter_plugin_t` and overriding `configure` method of the actor.

 ## request-response example (boost::asio)